Tutoring Schedules | Types of Tutoring | Academic Support | Tools & Resources | Meet our Tutors | Become a Tutor | Instructors Toolbox

 Structured Learning Assistance (or SLA) is a form of tutoring in which an experienced leader (or tutor) attends class with students and then leads mandatory review sessions after or before class.
-The classes with SLA tutoring are typically courses in which many students struggle, such as introductory Math and English.
+The classes with SLA tutoring are courses that students need to take to get into their programs, such as math and science.

 As an SLA leader, you:

-lead two or more pre-scheduled SLA sessions per week;
+- lead two or more pre-scheduled SLA sessions per week for each course;

 During SLA sessions, your role is to:

 - create an active learning environment for students;

 - integrate how to learn (study skills) with what to learn (content);

 - help break down and simplify complex information taught in class; and

 - address gaps in knowledge, including basic concepts.